 At this point in your journey, you’ll either keep heading north because there’s so much more to see in Vermont.
 Or, if your road trip is ending, perhaps it’s time to head south again.

 We recommend taking scenic Route 7 south, passing through the towns of Middlebury, Brandon, Rutland, and eventually, reaching Manchester once again.
-Other suggested Vermont scenic drives can be found here.
+Other suggested Vermont scenic drives can be found here if you want to continue your journey.

 Want to make a few more stops?